openshiro/botdevs.ai/README.md

 # Waivolt

-The reverse job board for solar professionals.
+Waivolt is a reverse job board for the solar industry.

+Solar professionals can create a free profile that features their experience, skills and location.
+Hiring companies can then search the profiles and contact professionals through the platform about jobs.

-Waivolt empowers solar professionals available for their next job.
-It is being built around [three core values](https://waivolt.com/about):
+It is being built around [our core values](https://waivolt.com/about):

-1. Empowering solar professionals
+- Championing **all** solar professionals and their work
-1. Doing everything in public
-1. Creating a safe, inclusive environment
+- Operating with trust, integrity and open transparency
+- Working to help to solve the climate crisis

 ---